notNullThen/saucedemo-pw/README.md

 ### ***Functionality Verification***

-- **Navigate Inventory, Inventory Items, and Cart page without logging in**: Confirms that non-authenticated users cannot access restricted areas, preserving the integrity of the website.
+- **Navigate Products, Item, and Cart page without logging in**: Confirms that non-authenticated users cannot access restricted areas, preserving the integrity of the website.

 ### ***Data Accuracy***